Cyreus/Hotel-Booking-System-And-Management-Panel/README.md

 ## Management Panel
 To access the admin panel, you can enter the link in down blow.
-Since it is used only on the local network, a security system or firewall has not been implemented.
+Since it is used only on the local network, a security system or web security wall has not been implemented.

  ```bash
   ---->localhost/Panel